gvwilson/sdxjs/vol1-intro/index.md

 ## What ideas do we cover?

-The glossary in <xref key="gloss"></xref> defines the terms we introduce in these lessons.
+The glossary in <x key="gloss"></x> defines the terms we introduce in these lessons.
 Together, these define the scope of our lessons:

 -   How to turn a program into a data structure that can be processed like any other.